Zeugwerk/zkbuild-action/README.md

 ### Git patches
 Any file with the extension `.patch` is [applied as a Git patch](https://git-scm.com/docs/git-apply).
 You can use `git diff > some-changes.patch` to create the patch and the CI system, will use `git apply -3 some-changes.patch` to apply the patch.
 If the patch can not be applied correctly, the pipeline will go to failure.

+## Further Reading

+- [TwinCAT Build Tools Landscape 2026](https://zeugwerk.at/blog/twincat-build-tools-landscape-2026/) -- How cloud CI/CD, self-hosted Jenkins, and GitHub Actions compare for TwinCAT teams.
+- [Distributing TwinCAT DevTools On-Prem with Scoop](https://zeugwerk.at/blog/distributing-devtools-with-scoop/) -- How we handle versioned, authenticated distribution of zkmake and zkdoc to on-premises Jenkins nodes.

+---

 ### Search-and-replace patch
 We support a mechanismn to do search-and-replace over many files in the source code before it is compiled.
 This is simpler than using a proper git patch.
 A replacement patch is a json file, which has the following format and has the file extension `.replacement`